9 Common Causes of Lower Back Pain-Reason For Your Suffering

 - Osteoarthritis: Osteoarthritis is a degeneration of the bone and bone mass plus the degeneration of the discs.
 There was a time that this disease was thought to be associated with age but now it is thought to be a result of hormonal imbalance, which occurs at any age.
 As the bone deteriorates inside, it becomes jagged or rough on the exterior.
 The rough texture can cause bubbling in the disc and eventually a rupture of the sac.
 This is a chronic disorder that requires a medical doctor’s advice.

-- Injury form car accidents, lifting, carry heavier than normal weights: Car accidents are notable for causes of back injury that could become acute and chronic.
+- Injury from car accidents, lifting, carry heavier than normal weights: Car accidents are the common cause of lower back pain that could become acute and chronic.
 Damage to the bone, spinal cord or disc often presents with pain and stiffness immediately.
 It may decrease over a period of time and then worsen later as the bone or disc deteriorates or is left untreated.

 There are a high number of causes of injury to the back seen in military personnel, from tossing heavy boxes of munitions or bags food from one person to another.
 This sudden weight on the spine often causes damage to the bone and discs in the lumbar area.
 Because of the urgency involved, appropriate safety procedures are ignored.